 The flip side

 In the Akshay Kumar- starer ‘Rustom’, based on the famous K.M.
-Nanavati vs the State of Maharashtra case, the journalist Erich Billimoria, played by Kumud Mishra, creates a positive public image of Rustom (Akshay Kumar) and manipulates the jury.
+Nanavati v.
+State of Maharashtra case, the journalist Erich Billimoria, played by Kumud Mishra, creates a positive public image of Rustom (Akshay Kumar) and manipulates the jury.
 Here, the journalist was key to the way the case turned out since it seems that without his efforts, the jury would have held Rustom guilty.
-In the movie, Billimoria was responsible what is today called a ‘media trial’ – when the media portrays the accused as guilty or innocent, even as the trial is going on.
+In the movie, Billimoria was responsible for what is today called a ‘media trial’ – when the media portrays the accused as guilty or innocent, even as the trial is going on.
 Such a portrayal is said to greatly manipulate the case as it builds a popular public opinion, and can even influence the judge.

-After the airing of the controversial documentary ‘India’s Daughter’, the Delhi HC bench hearing the case observed that media trials tend to influence judges by creating a subconscious pressure.
+After the airing of the controversial documentary ‘India’s Daughter’, the Delhi HC bench hearing the case observed that media trials tend to influence judges by creating subconscious pressure.
 The bench said that they weren’t against the documentary but believed that it should have been released after the Supreme Court had reached a verdict.

 The reporting of the Noida double murder is another case where the media faced a lot of criticism.
 Dr. Rajesh and Nupur Talwar were portrayed as guilty of the murder of their daughter and a servant, even though there was no such statement by the police and no conclusive evidence available.

 The threat of media trials is very real.
 Media organizations, under the guise of “hardcore journalism”, sensationalize carefully and strategically picked cases.
 The media’s portrayal goes a long way in swaying public opinion, and even judges aren’t immune to manipulation.
 An important factor here is the pattern of media ownership which decides what the media focuses on and what it ignores.
-Even the Supreme Court, which has always been a supporter of freedom of press and the media, was concerned about the issue of media trials, and eventually set guidelines on how the media can report on-going trials and cases
+Even the Supreme Court, which has always been a supporter of freedom of press and the media, was concerned about the issue of media trials, and eventually set guidelines on how the media can report ongoing trials and cases

-The importance of a free press and a strong media in a true democracy is undeniable.
-No democracy can work without an effective media in place.
+The importance of a free press and strong media in a true democracy is undeniable.
+No democracy can work without effective media in place.
 The media has a lot of power, and if the power is misused, it can severely harm a nation.
 No external body can be set up to check the media as that would be a threat to its freedom and so the onus of responsibility falls on the media professionals themselves to check themselves and ensure that they aren’t doing more harm than good.
 At the same time, the general public should also be more media literate and understand fact from fiction.